-APG3028X INDEPENDENT RESEARCH
+APG3028X INDEPENDENT RESEARCH 0 NQF credits at HEQSF level 7; Third year undergraduate.
+Convener: TBA Co-requisites: APG3037W

-Co-requisites: APG3037W

 Development of independent research initiative in the quantitative and qualitative analysis of architectural and urban programmatic requirements during a three week period in the mid-year break, resulting in the development of a brief for the major design project in studio.